 Programming expenses for Cable Communications and Sky are the fees we pay to license the programming we distribute to our customers.
 Programming is generally acquired under multiyear distribution agreements, with rates typically based on the number of customers that receive the programming and the extent of distribution.
 From time to time, these contracts expire and programming continues to be provided under interim arrangements while the parties negotiate new contract terms, sometimes with effective dates that affect prior periods.
 While payments are typically made under the prior contract's terms, the amount of programming expenses recorded during the interim arrangement is based on our estimate of the ultimate contract terms expected to be negotiated.
-Differences between actual amounts determined upon resolution of negotiations and amounts recorded during these interim arrangements are recorded in the period of resolution.
+Differences between actual amounts determined upon resolution of negotiations and amounts recorded during these interim arrangements.